jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/test_truth_table_tests.rst

 * :ref:`what is True and False in Python<booleans>`
 * :ref:`how to write programs that make decisions<booleans: truth table>`

-:ref:`Would you like to test making a calculator?<how to make a calculator>`
+:ref:`Would you like to test making a calculator?<how to make a calculator part 1>`

 ----